ut-proj/music/extempore-backend/demos/glasgow-codecraft-2021/README.md

   --frames=64
 ```

-To help keeping the timings consistent, especially when creating
+To help keep the timings consistent, especially when creating
 music with sequences, a la Berlin School, you'll want to reduce
 the framerate.
 I've found 64 is a great default for this which
 keeps all the sequences playing nicely in time.